spraakbanken/swell-project/Anonymization_guidelines.md

       - For surnames, gender-specific types, when unclear use gender-neutral names (e.g. Andrea, Charlie, Kim, Tayler)
       - Provide a list with surnames (incl. international)
       - Middlenames: Replace with an initial “A”
-      - Initial replaced by “A”
+      - Initial replaced by “A”, keep delimiters
 <!--     - Change token by token [BEA, WHAT IS MEANT BY THIS?] -->

   * To consider: